Linda0840/stack_ai_technical/README.md

 | 500 PDFs | 0.8901 | 8.03 / 10 | 20% |
 | **Average** | **0.8717** | **7.93 / 10** | **17%** |

-Semantic similarity is stable across all runs (0.855–0.892), suggesting the retrieval and embedding quality is robust to knowledge-base size.
+Semantic similarity is stable across all runs (0.855–0.892), suggesting retrieval and embedding quality is robust to knowledge-base size.
 The LLM judge score dips at 300 PDFs (6.78) before recovering, likely reflecting a harder query sample rather than a structural degradation in retrieval.
 Insufficient-evidence refusals were zero across all runs, indicating the index consistently surfaced at least one relevant chunk for every query tested.

-**Limitations**
+### Limitations

 - **Small query sample.** Each run evaluates only 20 queries, which may not be enough to produce statistically stable scores — a single unusually hard or easy question can noticeably shift the averages.
 Increasing the sample queries per run would reduce variance and give a more reliable picture of how retrieval quality changes as the knowledge base grows.